 woman in white dress dancing on stage Personal Connection With Your Character

 In my post on Why You Need A Practical Acting Practice (And How To Build One), I outlined the process of having a personal acting practice.
-I talked about how it can be helpful and offered a ton of ideas on what you might want to include.
+I talked about how it can be helpful and offered a ton of ideas on what you might want to include, from character development exercises to vocal exercises and improvisation.

 For anyone who has been to drama school, you will hear that you have to have a personal acting practice.
-But is it really that important?
+But is it really that important for developing a character and honing your craft?

 I’m here to tell you that, yes, it is.
-In fact, it might be the most important thing you can do for your career.
+In fact, it might be the most important thing you can do for your career, whether you’re just starting out with acting for beginners or are a seasoned pro looking to take your character building to the next level by becoming an expert in acting techniques like the Stanislavsky technique.

 Here are the reasons why it’s so important to have a personal acting practice